-Burke Holland, a GitHub Copilot engineer who runs AI agents daily, went public in early January with a direct claim: Opus 4.5 is a step function in capability, not an incremental update.
-This episode is his technical debrief with Adam Stacoviak, and it covers the specific reasons why, grounded in Holland's hands-on work building with the model.
+Burke Holland, a GitHub Copilot engineer who runs AI agents daily, posted in early January that Claude Opus 4.5 represented a genuine step-function capability jump, not an incremental update.
+This conversation with Adam Stacoviak unpacks exactly what that means in practice, grounded in hands-on experience from someone building with these models professionally.

 [READ ORIGINAL →]